Annual report to with-profits policyholders

-The Committee has five members, none of whom have any management or executive role with the company (or our parent company, Lloyds Banking Group).
-One member is a non-executive director and one member is a former non-executive director.
+The Committee has three members, none of whom have any management or executive role with the company (or our parent company, Lloyds Banking Group).
+One member is a non-executive director.
 For further information about what the With Profits Committee does, you can read the terms of reference.

 Principles and practices of financial management

 The principles and practices of financial management (PPFM) is a document that sets out how we manage our with-profits fund and with-profits policies.
 The PPFM is a very lengthy and detailed document, so we’ve also produced ‘Your Guide to With-Profits’ which explains in less detail how your with-profits policy works.